marijnh/Eloquent-JavaScript/06_object.md

 {{index "shared property", overriding}}

-When you add a ((property)) to an object, whether it is present in the prototype or not, the property is added to the object _itself_, which will henceforth have it as its own property.
-If there _is_ a property by the same name in the prototype, this property will no longer affect the object, as it is now hidden behind the object's own property.
+When you add a ((property)) to an object, whether it is present in the prototype or not, the property is added to the object _itself_.
+If there was already a property with the same name in the prototype, this property will no longer affect the object, as it is now hidden behind the object's own property.

 ```